thearyanahmed/endframe/README.md

 For the server side app, I want to use kafka.
 As it is append-only log, it is to create a series of events out of the box.
 So, we will be able to plot the location(s) of scooters in an orderly sequence.

-**Namespacing/Portioning**
+**Namespacing/Partioning**

-Having proper namespacing / portioning based on location, our load-balancers can improve significantly in performance.
+Having proper namespacing / partioning based on location, our load-balancers can improve significantly in performance.
 Imagine this theory, suppose we have a 10x10 KM area, where 1x1KM is Name Area1 to AreaN.

 If we could determine the current location of the mobile client (eg: Area5), and in our data store, we namespace/prefix the records in `Partion Area5` : Append only log all the scooters that are currently in that area.
 So scooterID, lat, long etc.